Vertical Pod Autoscaling in Kubernetes

 NAME PHASE CPU-REQUEST php-apache-7bfdf49c69-gf2jd Running 1m php-apache-7bfdf49c69-pjb98 Running 1m

-Once the workload is deployed on the cluster, the recommender will detect that there is a new VPA object detected and fetch the metrics available for the pods / containers targetted by this VPA via the metrics API.
+Once the workload is deployed on the cluster, the recommender will detect that there is a new VPA object detected and fetch the metrics available for the pods / containers targeted by this VPA via the metrics API.
 When this is completed, the recommender will update the status block of the VPA specification with its recommendations:

 Kubectl describe vpa php-apache-vpa -n dev